blackfalcon/Front-End-Devloper__Book-of-Answers/questions.md

 * Describe pseudo-elements and discuss what they are used for.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
-* List as many values for the display property that you can remember.
+* What is the CSS `display` property and can you give a few examples of its use?
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
-* The 'C' in CSS stands for Cascading.
-How is priority determined in assigning styles (a few examples)?
-How can you use this system to your advantage?
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
-* How is responsive design different from adaptive design?
+* Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?